 - Students must drop courses by the published dates (refer to Important Dates) to be eligible for refunds.
 No refunds are given after September 6, 2018 and students must withdraw if they do not wish to remain in the course.

 Please read the Registration Fee Payment and Refund Policy for further details.

 Cancelled Class or Change of Course Schedule

 The College reserves the right to make changes to the Course Schedule without prior notice.
 On occasion, it is necessary to cancel a course or make last-minute changes to the course time, day, or instructor.
 In the event of a course cancellation or a time and/or day change, the College will notify any students who may be registered in the course.
 Refunds will be given to students registered in a cancelled class and to students who cannot take the course on the new day or at the new time.
 A change of course instructor is not grounds for compensation.

-Note: For the most up-to-date schedule information, check the Spring Semester 2018 Course Schedule online.
+Note: For the most up-to-date schedule information, check the Fall Semester 2018 Course Schedule online.

 Half-semester courses (regular and online) refunds:

 These courses have shorter refund periods than regular semester courses.
 Students must carefully check for applicable dates and deadlines.